piceaTech/node-gitlab-2-github/README.md

 As default it is set to false.
 Doesn't fire the requests to github api and only does the work on the gitlabb side to test for wonky cases before using up api-calls

+#### usePlaceholderIssuesForMissingIssues

+If this is set to true (default) then the migration process will automatically create empty dummy issues for every 'missing' GitLab issue (if you deleted an GitLab issue for example).
+Those issues will be closed on Github and they ensure, that the issue ids stay the same on both, GitLab and Github.

 #### mergeRequests

 Object consisting of `logfile` and `log`.
 If `log` is set to true, then the merge requests are logged in the specified file and not migrated.
 Conversely, if `log` is set to false, then the merge requests are migrated to GitHub and not logged.
 If the source or target branches linked to the merge request have been deleted, the merge request cannot be migrated to a pull request; instead, an issue with a custom "gitlab merge request" tag is created with the full comment history of the merge request.